How Living in Hotels Can be Cheaper Than Rent

 Okay…let’s dig into how living in hotels can be cheaper than rent!
 Our tour starts in Mexico, then we’ll work our way south to Central America.
 Keep in mind as you’re reading: all the things I’m NOT paying for on the road ~ like toilet paper, tissue, paper towels, cleaning supplies, simple toiletries, & in most cases, breakfast & coffee.
 ALL these things are included in my nightly hotel price.

-At home, all these “simple” things can add up to hundreds of dollars per month.
+At home, these “simple” things can add up to hundreds of dollars per month.

-So living in hotels can not only save you money ~ but it can also save you that most precious commodity: TIME.
+So living in hotels can not only save you money ~ it can also save you the most precious commodity: TIME.

 Great Budget Hotels in Mexico

-So let’s head to Cozumel!
-I’ve got two great options for you here: Suites Colonial & Villablanca Garden Beach Hotel.
-Suites Colonial ($42 US) is great if you want to be right near the central Cozumel square ~ close to restaurants & shops.
+In Cozumel, I’ve got two great budget options for you: Suites Colonial & Villablanca Garden Beach Hotel.
+Suites Colonial ($42/night US) is great if you want to be right near the central Cozumel square ~ close to restaurants & shops.
 It still manages to be wonderfully quiet, even though it’s in town.
 Their breakfasts (located at sister property, Casa Mexicana), are legendary.

-If you’re looking for a little more privacy & larger grounds to explore across from the ocean, check out the Villablanca ($45 US).
+If you’re looking for a little more privacy & larger grounds to explore across from the ocean, check out the Villablanca Garden Resort ($45/night US).
 It’s about a mile outside of town, surrounded by cute restaurants & a dive shop right next door.
 Rooms at Villablanca are slightly older than Suites Colonial, but suites are large & well-designed.

 Now let’s head to Merida, which is on the western side of the Yucatan, about four hours from Cancun.
 After all the tourists in Cancun, I was SO happy to get to Merida!
 It’s more “authentic” Mexico, versus “tourist” Mexico.
 My favorite choice in Merida was a gorgeous hotel tucked away in a corner off one of Merida’s many lively squares: Hotel Caribe.